trailblazer/trailblazer.github.io/gems/activity/0.2/api.md

 The `:role` key makes sure that nested activities' ends can automatically be connected in the composing, outer activity.

 ## Subprocess

+A major concept of both BPMN and Trailblazer is to be able to compose activities with activities.
+What is a function or a method in programming is a _subprocess_ in BPMN: a nested activity.

 __call__
 omits start event